 President Obama was elected because he promised a path redirecting American foreign policy away from the disastrous Bush years.
 Promises of reversing course turned into an extension of the previous administration’s approach to international relations.
 President Obama’s administration increased drone strikes, increased troop levels in Afghanistan, intervened in Libya, supported the Saudi war in Yemen, continued to bomb numerous countries throughout the Middle East, supported “moderate rebels” looking to topple the Assad regime in Syria, and he ended his tenure by sending troops back into Iraq to fight against a power vacuum ISIS had filled.
 In addition to all of this, the Obama administration presided over an exponential expansion of the size and scope of the surveillance/security state that has its roots in the Bush II homeland security era.
-To his credit, however, President Obama was able to secure a deal with Iran that could prove positive for potential diplomatic options when dealing with Iranian regime in the future.

 Donald Trump had a clear message – America comes first when making foreign policy decisions.
-The clarity of this message resulted in a victory against a G.O.P. committed to unilateral global military hegemony, and it also garnered significant negative attention from the globalists looking to continually undermine independent nations.
+The clarity of this message resulted in a victory against a G.O.P. committed to unilateral global military hegemony, and it also garnered significant negative attention from the globalists looking to continually undermine the independent determination of nations.

 Trump’s new opponent in the general election was Hillary Clinton.
 The policies of Mrs. Clinton were truly indiscernible from those already defeated neocon interventionists licking their wounds from their primary defeat.
 All Trump had to do was stick to his views and a clear choice would be strictly demarcated.
 If the American people were interested in intervening throughout the world in endless military adventures costing our nation trillions of dollars and thousands of lives, they had a clear choice with Mrs. Clinton.